ihmcroboticsdocs/simulation-construction-set/websitedocs/docs/02-simple-pendulum-simulation.md

 If you run the simulation now, it will not look any different, but what you have done is:

 * **Create Simulation Parameters**
-`SimulationConstructionSetParameters parameters = new SimulationConstructionSetParameters();` Instantiate a `SimulationConstructionSetParameters` object `parameters.setDataBufferSize(32000);`
+- `SimulationConstructionSetParameters parameters = new SimulationConstructionSetParameters();`
+- Instantiate a `SimulationConstructionSetParameters` object
-Sets the initial data buffer size to be 32000 bytes.
+- `parameters.setDataBufferSize(32000);` sets the initial data buffer size to be 32000 bytes.

-* **Create a new Simulation and set its properties** `sim = new SimulationConstructionSet(parameters);`
+* **Create a new Simulation and set its properties**
+- `sim = new SimulationConstructionSet(parameters);`
-Instantiate a new Runnable SimulationConstructionSet object with default values and a buffer size of 32000 bytes as defined in `parameters` object
+- Instantiate a new Runnable SimulationConstructionSet object with default values and a buffer size of 32000 bytes as defined in `parameters` object
-`sim.setDT(DT, 20);`
-Sets the simulation's delta time value to be 20 milliseconds.
+- `sim.setDT(DT, 20);`  sets the simulation's delta time value to be 20 milliseconds.
-`sim.setGroundVisible(true);`
-Sets the ground to be visible in the 3D view.
+- `sim.setGroundVisible(true);`  sets the ground to be visible in the 3D view.
-`sim.setCameraPosition(0, -9.0, 0.6);`
+- `sim.setCameraPosition(0, -9.0, 0.6);`
-`sim.setCameraFix(0.0, 0.0, 0.70);`
-Sets the location and orientation of the camera in the 3D world.
+  `sim.setCameraFix(0.0, 0.0, 0.70);`  sets the location and orientation of the camera in the 3D world.
-`sim.setSimulateDuration(60.0);`
-Specifies that the simulation will only run for a duration of 60 seconds.
+- `sim.setSimulateDuration(60.0);`  specifies that the simulation will only run for a duration of 60 seconds.
 For this tutorial, this allows the simulation to run to a point where it does not overflow the data buffer.

 Now it's time to add a robot.